 Friends of Bede engages wide community support for Bede's activities and stimulates voluntary and community activity in the neighbourhood amongst individuals and local businesses.
-Businesses, including Belmond, British Land, Co-op, First (formerly First Protocol), Gowling WLG, Grosvenor, Lloyds bank (SE1 Branch), Periscopix, Printworks, Sainsbury's in Rotherhithe, Stella Coffee and Tea, and Winckworth Sherwood continued to support us in 2017/18.
+Businesses, including Belmond, British Land, Co-op, First (formerly First Protocol), Gowling WLG, Grosvenor, Lloyds bank (SE1 Branch), Merkle (formerly Periscopix), Printworks, Stella Coffee and Tea, and Winckworth Sherwood continued to support us in 2018/19.
 We are very grateful to Team London Bridge for promoting Bede's work to new business partners who value Bede's local focus and significant impact for its relatively small size.
 By being Friends of Bede they are able to contribute to a strong local community in Southwark, and help fulfil their company's wider social ambitions.

 Friends of Bede members have taken collection tins in their shops and businesses, run marathons and undertaken challenges to raise funds for Bede, made personal donations and provided pro-bono expertise.
 They have also volunteered to run Bede stalls at large community events and festivals.
-A total of 468 individuals were registered and active with Friends of Bede by March 31, 2018, (up from 434 in March 2017).
+A total of 527 individuals were registered and active with Friends of Bede by March 31, 2019, (up from 468 in March 2018).

-Bede's Patrons, former Bermondsey and Old Southwark MP, Sir Simon Hughes and former Mayor of Southwark Cllr Sunil Chopra, have been busy promoting Bede within their networks and helping Bede's capital fundraising appeal to raise £1.2million to buy the lease and equip the New Bede Centre when it opens in 2021.
+Bede's Patrons, former Bermondsey and Old Southwark MP, Sir Simon Hughes and former Mayor of Southwark Cllr Sunil Chopra, have been busy promoting Bede within their networks and helping Bede's capital fundraising appeal to raise £1.2million to buy the lease and equip the New Bede Centre when it opens in 2022.
+The Master of Clare College, Lord Grabiner QC and Bede's Honorary President, the Lord Bishop of Southwark, Rt Rev Christopher Chessun jointly hosted a very successful dinner at the House of Lords in January in support of Bede's capital appeal.